nunet/device-management-service/README.md

 - [git-lfs](https://git-lfs.com/) (for downloading large files)

 ##### macOS (Apple Silicon - M1/M2) only:

 - [Homebrew installed] (/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)")
 - Recommended: iTerm2 for improved CLI experience.

 #### MacOS (ARM64 architecture)

 Before you begin, ensure that you have the following installed:

-    1. Homebrew: to manage dependencies easily
+1. Homebrew: to manage dependencies easily.
 If you don't have Homebrew installed, run:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 2. Go (Golang): The Go programming language, which is used to build the project.
 Verify if Go is installed:

 ```bash
 go version
 ```

 Install if needed

 ```bash
 brew install go
 ```

 3. Git: To clone the GitLab repository.

 4. Make: Used for automating the build process.
 Verify if make is installed

 ```bash
 make --version
 ```

 Install if needed

 ```bash
 xcode-select --install